Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Conclusion

 Our analysis applies to few-body bound states realized, for example, with polar molecules in optical lattices \cite{buchler:2007} or Rydberg atoms in tweezers \cite{bernien:2017}, and to systems with three-site blockade ($V\rightarrow\infty$ limit), such as Coulomb blockaded Rydberg gases \cite{RydbergBlockade} and quantum dots \cite{CBlockade}.
-Other potential experimental systems with few-body interactions include trapped ultracold gases \cite{dipolarDemler, TrimerZoller,petrov:2014}, ultracold atoms in optical lattices \cite{daley:2009,johnson:2009,mazza:2010,Daley23body,PetrovLattice}, Rydberg excitations in cold gases \cite{HRreview,greene:2000,RydMolP,Rydberg2,RydbergPolaron,fey2018observation}, Rydberg slow light polaritons \cite{jachymski:2016, gullans:2016, Lukin3exp, stiesdal2018observation}, ion traps \cite{Ion3BodySpain}, optics coupled-cavity arrays \cite{prasad2017effective}, and circuit QED systems \cite{CircuitQED}, where many of the ideas we discuss and others \footnote{For example, see Refs. \cite{3bodysoftcore,TrionHofs,UniversalClusters, QuantumAnamoly}.} can be investigated.
-We note that our method allows the simulation of spectroscopy in the frequency domain (inset of Figure \ref{fig1}) and can be extended to analyze the time-resolved response in one and higher dimensions.
+Other potential experimental systems with few-body interactions include trapped ultracold gases \cite{dipolarDemler, TrimerZoller,petrov:2014}, ultracold atoms in optical lattices \cite{daley:2009,johnson:2009,mazza:2010,Daley23body,PetrovLattice}, Rydberg excitations in cold gases \cite{HRreview,greene:2000,RydMolP,Rydberg2,RydbergPolaron,fey2018observation,RydFermiSous}, Rydberg slow light polaritons \cite{jachymski:2016, gullans:2016, Lukin3exp, stiesdal2018observation}, ion traps \cite{Ion3BodySpain}, optics coupled-cavity arrays \cite{prasad2017effective}, and circuit QED systems \cite{CircuitQED}, where many of the ideas we discuss and others \footnote{For example, see Refs. \cite{3bodysoftcore,TrionHofs,UniversalClusters, QuantumAnamoly}.} can be investigated. \btext{We note the model Hamiltonian we use serves to adequately describe interacting dipolar systems only in the weakly interacting limit, since these may not assume a lattice Hubbard-like description in the strongly interacting limit \cite{RefB2, RefB1, RefB3}.} Our method accurately simulates spectroscopy in the frequency domain (inset of Figure \ref{fig1}) and can be extended to analyze the time-resolved response in one and higher dimensions.

-Note that our results imply universality for fermionic trimers in one dimension.
+Our results imply universality for fermionic trimers in one dimension.
 An interesting question arises whether statistics play a role in universality in one dimension when the equivalence between hard-core bosons and spinless fermions \footnote{For a discussion of hard-core and Fermi statistics in one dimension see Refs. \cite{Stat1,Stat2,Stat3}} breaks down, {\em e.g.} for soft-core interactions.
 Another emergent line of inquiry is whether the universal correspondence between GS and ES complexes persists for larger number of particles.

 \Urlmuskip=0mu plus 1mu